-TSA has a lot of different rules for carry ons.
+TSA has a lot of different rules for carry-ons.
 And, if you want to pass through the checkpoints quickly and safely, you are going to have to follow all of them.
-And in the spirit of that, we are going to talk about their rules regarding razors in carry ons.
+And in the spirit of that, we are going to talk about their rules regarding razors in carry-ons.

 So, if you were wondering what’s safe to bring and what’s no-go, you’ve come to the right place!
 We’ll also talk a little bit about your other shaving supplies since the 3-1-1 rule applies to those as well.

-Are you ready to learn how to pack your carry on like a pro?
+Are you ready to learn how to pack your carry-on like a pro?
 Scroll down to learn everything you should know about packing your shaving necessities in a carry-on!

-The short answer is yes; you are allowed to have disposable razors in your carry on luggage.
+The short answer is yes; you are allowed to have disposable razors in your carry-on luggage.
 They are not considered a dangerous object, and you can pretty much bring as many as you need.
-However, you can’t just throw it into your carry on and be on your way.
+However, you can’t just throw it into your carry-on and be on your way.

 Even though there is not a strict rule regarding how your disposable razor is packaged, there are some guidelines you should follow.
-For one thing, it is preferable that you pack it in the plastic, see-through quart-size bag that all your other toiletries are packed in.
-Another thing to keep in mind is that TSA instructs all travelers to ensure that their razors are packed safely, so that an agent won’t cut themselves while inspecting your carry on.
+For one thing, it is preferable that you pack it in the plastic, a see-through quart-size bag that all your other toiletries are packed in.
+Another thing to keep in mind is that TSA instructs all travelers to ensure that their razors are packed safely so that an agent won’t cut themselves while inspecting your carry on.

 Which means leave the plastic cap on it.
 And if you lost that, then wrap the razor in something, so that they don’t confiscate it.

 The downside to this is that you are going to have to buy a pack of about 10 razors, just to be able to use one of them.
 And if you don’t use disposable razors when you shave, then this is pretty much a waste of money.
 So, I suggest you skip to the section about TSA toiletry bags – they come with razors and they are an awesome time-saver.